Hair analysis: In forensic toxicology

 Chemical hair analysis is used for the detection of many therapeutic drugs and recreational drugs, including cocaine, heroin, benzodiazepines and amphetamines.
 Hair analysis is less invasive than a blood test, if not quite as universally applicable.
 In this context, it has been reliably used to determine compliance with therapeutic drug regimes or to check the accuracy of a witness statement that an illicit drug has not been taken.
 Hair testing is an increasingly common method of assessment in substance misuse, particularly in legal proceedings, or in any situation where a subject may have decided not to tell the entire truth about his or her substance-using history.
 Post-mortem hair sample analysis can also be performed, to allow for determination of long-term drug use or poisoning.
-It is also used by private employers who test their employees.
+It is also used by employers, who test their employees.

 Hair analysis has the virtue of showing a 'history' of drug use due to hair's slow growth.
 Urine analysis might detect drugs taken in the past 2–3 days; hair analysis can sometimes detect use as far as 90 days, although certain cosmetic treatments (e.g. dyeing hair) can interfere with this.
-Hair analysis has the ability to measure a large number of potentially interacting elements, although that trait is shared with many other drug tests.

-Common instruments used in drug analysis of hair samples is liquid chromatography–mass spectrometry (LC-MS) and gas chromatography–mass spectrometry (GC-MS).
-These instruments are used because of the ability to positively detect trace concentrations of drugs.